-That idea of the community coming together to build together is at the heart of the Community Build Days that are coming up on June 4 and June 25.
-These days will be opportunities for us to build community as we build up the community.
-In conjunction with 3 other churches, we will be participating in two “serve projects” on the corner of Howard and Navarro in Northwest Pasadena: a Habitat for Humanity Build Day as well as a Harambee Serve Day.
+That idea of the community coming together to build together is at the heart of the Community Build Days that we held on June 4 and June 25 and now have one upcoming on October 1.
+These days are opportunities for us to build community as we build up the community.
+In conjunction with 3 other churches, we will be helping build a Habitat for Humanity duplex on the corner of Howard and Navarro in Northwest Pasadena.
 This particular intersection was once known as “Blood Corner” because of the violence that occurred there.
 That’s what led John Perkins to establish Harambee Ministries at this corner.

-While we are excited about these opportunities to serve, we are also excited for the opportunity to build relationships between the four participating churches as well as Harambee Ministries.
+While we are excited about these opportunities to serve, we are also excited for the opportunity to build relationships between the four participating churches.
 We will be building and working alongside people from La Crescenta Presbyterian Church, Pasadena Church, and Friendship Pasadena Church.
 The last two are primarily African-American churches located in Pasadena.
 We are hoping that this is a great opportunity to get to know and partner in ministry with brothers and sisters who share a love for Jesus and a desire to show that love through serving others.

-Space is limited, so register right away for your preferred shift and project.
+Space is limited, so register right away for your preferred shift.
 We ask that those signing up commit to the entire shift including lunch.